kozmozio/x-debug-css/README.md

-derived and utilize from @zaydek's debug-css library.
+derived and utilized from zaydek's debug-css library.